 - Stay apprised of the activities of the Police Community Advisory Board.

 - Visit the web site of the Independent Police Monitor to learn more about the important role the IPM plays in ensuring police accountability.

-Is the Consent Decree Monitor different from the Independent Police Monitor?
+Is the Consent Decree Monitor different from the Office of the Independent Police Monitor?